alibas01/alibas01/README.md

 ### Hi there 👋, I am @alibas01

-- 🔭 I’m currently working as an analyst.
+- 🔭 I’m currently working as a part-time mentor.
 - 🌱 I’m currently learning django and angular.
 - 🤔 Any help would be appreciated on vue, angular which will be my following learning opportunities.
 - 💬 Ask me about web development, DS, aviation..